-Hospitals vary in monitoring and treatment of children with brain injury, reports study in NeurosurgeryNovember 11th, 2013 in Neuroscience /
+Hospitals vary in monitoring and treatment of children with brain injury, reports study in NeurosurgeryNovember 11, 2013 in Medicine & Health / Neuroscience

 Hospitals vary in management of children with traumatic brain injury—particularly in monitoring and preventing the harmful effects of increased intracranial pressure (ICP), according to a study in the November issue of Neurosurgery, official journal of the Congress of Neurological Surgeons.